-It's very important to make sure you have the right documents and know what to expect when arriving at a UK airport to begin your course in Nottingham.
+It's very important to make sure you have the right documents and know what to expect when arriving at a UK airport to begin your course at Nottingham.

 Arriving at a UK airport

 The following information is provided to help you understand what you need to do to upon arrival in the UK and is adapted from guidance provided by Border Force, the UK's border control officials and UK Visas and Immigration.